Inbound marketing represents a fundamental shift in outbound marketing tactics.

 Outbound Marketing Vs Inbound Marketing

-Inbound strategy represents a fundamental shift in marketing tactics.
+Inbound strategy represents a total shift in marketing tactics.

 In the past, advertising teams would blast out created messages.
 This could be an email, a billboard, or search engine marketing.